SotaYoshida/IssueOnGPs/README.md

 We summarized the following issues:

-・The GPy library possibly give wrong predictions
+~・The GPy library possibly give wrong predictions~
+(I was wrong.
+GPy library sets the noise variance as 1.0 (!!!) by default)
 ・The epsilon prescription in GPs (i.e., adding infinitesimal diagonal matrix to the covariance to recover positive semi-definiteness) may cause some problems.